fylgja/site/src/components/utilpack/index.md

 you can use `$utilpack-separator: "\:"`.

-_The Tailwind separator can conflict with specific tools and linters,_ _since it uses specific characters that are normally marked as unsafe or need escaping._
+_The Tailwind separator can conflict with specific tools and linters,_ _since it uses specific characters that are normally marked as unsafe and needs escaping._

 ## FAQ